forestgrape/coronavirus/monitor_and_control.md

 * __cableways__: best unconfined=outdoors and if confined/indoor permanent open/removed windows.
 * __tourism buildings__: In tourism buildings (cableways, information offices, gastronomy) good ventilation very important.
 Doors and windows should be open all the time (more in [ventilation](#ventilation)).
 * __queuing__: outdoors only, indoor queuing should be avoided.
   > Yesterday (29.11.)
 I was up on a mountain in the pre-alps.
-Common protection concepts were in place: mask indoors (good: very well followed and mostly surgical masks were worn), some (partly decorative) disinfectants and plexiglas, a 30% reduction in capacity.
+Common protection concepts were in place: mask indoors (good: very well followed and mostly surgical masks), some (partly decorative) disinfectants and plexiglas, a 30% reduction in capacity.
 Concepts mostly worked until everybody - and there were many people since since only the mountains were out of fog - wanted to go down at the same time in the late afternoon.
 Driven additionally by the reduced capacity many people ended up queuing indoors with few ventilation in the beginning (closed doors and windows).
 * __gastronomy__: as described in the section [Gastronomy](#gastronomy).
 In ski resorts there are additional risk because of high altitude, guests from different regions and guests tend to go to many different gastronomy locations during a week.
   * __indoor gastronomy__: risky, guests from the same villages/hotels going only to a limited number of restaurants helps to prevents chains of (super)spreading and helps contact tracing.
   * __outdoor gastronomy__: not risky, as long as clean mask are used when getting/bringing the food.